 Put plainly, the difference between watching a Blu-ray and a UHD Blu-ray on a 4K UHD TV with a decent sound system is noticeable.
-It's also worth pointing out UHD Blu-rays are frequently more expensive than normal ones, but in many releases often include a standard Blu-ray for those interested in future-proofing their movie collection.
+It's also worth pointing out UHD Blu-rays are frequently more expensive than normal ones.
+Still, many releases often include a standard Blu-ray for those interested in future-proofing their movie collection.

 You'll need something more for 4K

+For those asking if the PS4 is a good Blu-ray player, the answer is yes.
 The Blu-ray player in all versions of the PS4, from the original released in 2013 to the 4K-ready Pro model released in 2016, is a standard 1080p Blu-ray player.
-Because it uses the same processor used to play visually intense games, it's one of the faster Blu-ray players you can buy.
+Because it uses the same processor to play visually intense games, it's one of the faster Blu-ray players you can buy.
 The control interface uses the PS4 controller by default, but you can pick up a PlayStation 4 Universal Media Remote if you'd rather have a traditional remote.
 Your PlayStation also has access to basically every streaming app ever, so if you use your PS4 as a Blu-ray player, you can also use it to stream everything else.
-You can even watch live TV on it, with a PlayStation Vue subscription.
+You can even watch live TV on it with a PlayStation Vue subscription.

-If you're after 4K Blu-rays, you're looking at a standalone player, or an Xbox One X.
+If you're after 4K Blu-rays, you're looking at a standalone player or a PS5.

 So how good is the PS4 at playing Blu-rays?
 It depends on what you want.
-If you have a 4K TV with a killer sound system, you're better off getting a standalone UHD Blu-ray Player or an Xbox One X if you have one.
+If you have a 4K TV with a killer sound system, you're better off getting a standalone UHD Blu-ray Player or trying your hand at finding a PS5.
+For those just looking for something to play movies, the Xbox One X also supports 4K Blu-rays.